InfuseAI/primehub-site/docs/getting_started/install_keycloak.md

    ```

 1. Open `http://<keycloak-hostname>/auth`
-1. Enter *Administrator Console* and login by the username and password.
+1. Enter *Administrator Console* and log in by the username and password.

 ## Reference